edwardchalstrey1/biocomputing_2/frontend/doc/frontend-documentation.md

 ## style.css

-This is an external css files which is written to style all html elements.
+This is an external css file which is written to style all html elements.

 #### semantic markup
 ##### Document structure tags: